 - How to set up a nameserver for your domain name

-In addition to the detailed step-by-step tutorials in the WordPress installation training module, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.
+In addition to the step-by-step written tutorials, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.

 Let’s take a look then, at some of the main domain types you will probably want to use and learn more about.

 Subdomains are used to divide your primary website into different sections.